project-alice-assistant/docs/docs/contribute/README.md

 Help to promote the project with you friends, colleagues and the social media.

 ### Become a stargazer
-Maybe you don't have the habit to star projects on Github, we kindly ask you [to do so](https://github.com/project-alice-assistant/ProjectAlice/stargazers). :)
+Maybe you don't have the habit to star projects on GitHub, we kindly ask you [to do so](https://github.com/project-alice-assistant/ProjectAlice/stargazers). :)

 ### Stay in touch